iamalexchip/zimcell/README.md

 4. **num error**
 when the value for the phone number is:

   * not numeric or of
   * not equal to 9 digits

 Number is formated into a 9 digit number by removing +263, 263 and 0 from the first characters of the string.

+this means the following numbers are formated as 772123456:
+* 0772 123 456
+* +263 772 123 456
+* 263772123456

 Spaces between digits are also removed.
 The formated number is stored in the property *formatedNum*.

 Using our previously established  we can aquire this propert like so:

 ```php